Finnish Tatars: Language

 The native language of Finnish Tatars is the Tatar language, more specifically its western dialect, Mishar.
-It differs a little bit from the dialect of the Kazan Tatars, also known as the Literary Tatar.
-The Finnish Tatar language differs also from the language of Mishars in Russia by them speaking with a Finnish accent and also for example not using the letter X, only soft H.
+It differs from the dialect of the Kazan Tatars, which is standard Tatar.
+The current Finnish Tatar dialect differs also from the language of Mishars in Russia; for example, they do not use the letter X, only soft H.

 Before adopting the Latin alphabet, Finnish Tatars, like the Tatars in Russia, used the Arabic script.
 In Finland also, the Tatars modified the script to better fit their language.
 (See: İske imlâ, Yaña imlâ.)
-Reformers include especially the writer-teacher Abdullah Battal (Later Battal-Taymas, 1883-1969), who adapted the spelling to a more phonetic manner.
+Reformers include especially the writer-teacher Abdullah Battal (Later Battal-Taymas, 1883–1969), who adapted the spelling to a more phonetic manner.
 Battal strove to make the Tatar vowels clearly and consistently visible in the Arabic script and also to standardize the marking of consonants.

 From 1930s forwards, the gradual transition to the Latin script began.
 Reasons for this were mainly the influence of Turkish culture that saturated the community at that time (Turkey had begun using the Latin alphabet in 1928), and at the same time, the similar movement called the Yanalif movement, which was happening in Soviet Union among the Tatars.
-By 1950s, the publications of Finnish Tatars had mostly switched to the Latin alphabet.
+By the 1950s, the publications of Finnish Tatars had mostly switched to the Latin alphabet.
 Before this, during the transition period, both were still used.
-In the teaching of the community's children, they changed to the Latin alphabet during 1960s.
+In the teaching of the community's children, they changed to the Latin alphabet during the 1960s.
 The Tatars in Russia use the Cyrillic alphabet nowadays.

 First version of Latin script was borrowed directly from Turkish.
 Over time, the script has been modified in different ways.

 Example of Finnish Tatar language in the Latin alphabet in 2021: